kescob0825/TaidX/QualityPolicy.md

 - [ ] Commit history is clean, and unnecessary commits have been squashed if needed.
 - [ ] No large binary files or sensitive data included.
 - [ ] PR is scoped appropriately (not too large or too small).
+- [ ] Each user story branch should be occupied by 1 person to prevent any conflicts with merges.

 ### 5. Dependencies and Configuration
 - [ ] Dependencies have been reviewed and unnecessary ones removed.